top of page

 AUTHOR'S RESPONSIBILITIES

 The authors are responsible for the statements they make in their articles.
-They are also responsible for the accuracy of their quotations and references and undertake to respect the ethics and practices in force in the scientific community with regard to the referencing of the sources used: the origin of the texts, figures, tables, or any other data cited in the article must be systematically indicated in a precise manner.
+They are also responsible for the accuracy of their quotations and references and undertake to respect the ethics and practices in force in the scientific community regarding the referencing of the sources used: origin of the texts, figures, tables, or any other data cited in the article must be systematically indicated in a precise manner.
+Authors should adhere to publication ethics guidelines, which include submitting original work, avoiding duplicate publications, and not engaging in fraudulent practices.
+Researchers should adhere to broader principles of research ethics, such as obtaining informed consent from human subjects, ensuring the welfare and human treatment of animals in experiments, and conducting research in a manner that minimizes harm and maximizes benefits.
+Additionally, authors should respect the peer review process and respond appropriately to feedback and suggestions from reviewers and editors.

 Sources identification